 In December of 1943, Patrick Kearney applied for (and subsequently received) permission to convert the property from a single-family dwelling and doctor’s office into a single-family dwelling and lodging house.

-They continued to live — and probably operate a lodging house — at 352 Marlborough until about 1961.
+They continued to live at 352 Marlborough and to operate it as a lodging house until about 1961.

 On May 15, 1961, 352 Marlborough was acquired from the Kearneys by Irving Singer, an author and professor of philosophy at MIT, and his wife, Josephine (Fisk) Singer, a former opera singer.
-They occupied the house as a single-family dwelling.
+They previously had lived at 250 Commonwealth.
+They occupied 352 Marlborough as a single-family dwelling.

 On May 5, 2005, they transferred the house into Josephine Singer’s name, and on January 14, 2012, she transferred it back to her husband.
 On September 26.
 2014, he transferred the property to their daughter, Margaret Singer, as trustee of the 352 Marlborough Street Realty Trust.